-Heating and hot water Repair category: Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair category: 1
+Repair category:

-Notes: The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
+Notes: The property is connected to a private system which is assumed to be registered with SEPA.
 Regular inspection and maintenance should be anticipated.